Bandage: Gauze bandage

 The most common type of bandage is the gauze bandage, a woven strip of material.
 A gauze bandage can come in any number of widths and lengths and can be used for almost any bandage application, including holding a dressing in place.

+Adhesive bandage

+Adhesive bandages are good for protecting wounds on hands, especially on fingers.

 Compression bandage

-Short stretch compression bandages are good for protecting wounds on hands, especially on fingers.

-The term "compression bandage" refers to a wide variety of bandages with many different applications:
+Compression bandages, or elastic bandages, refers to a wide variety of bandages with many different applications such as with kinesio tape used in sports medicine.